This section of the ASRS website provides information specifically for our members who retired under or are still part of the original System Plan.

 13th Check Notification

-The ASRS Board of Trustees, at its December 4, 2015 meeting, accepted the annual actuarial valuation of the System plan.
-The valuation, for the fiscal year ending June 30, 2015, showed that there are no excess funds to pay out an increase in 13th checks.
+The ASRS Board of Trustees have accepted the annual actuarial valuation of the System plan.
+The valuation, for the fiscal year ending June 30, 2016, showed that there are no excess funds to pay out an increase in 13th checks.

 Retired System members who have received a 13th check in the past will again receive a 13th check this year in the same amount as last year’s check.
 Checks are mailed in mid-December.